Daryes/ansimulator/README.md

 Then `make ansible-simul-stop` when done to shut down the containers.

-NOTICE: given the commands will make use of docker and docker-compose, the current user must either be in the `docker` group,
+NOTICE: given the commands will make use of docker and docker-compose, the current user must either be in the `docker` group, or have sudoers rights.
-or have sudoers rights.
-In such case, then use `sudo` in front of the `make` commands.
+In this case, use `sudo` in front of the `make` commands.

 To launch manually a playbook, follow this sequence :